Ecdysteroid

 Ecdysteroids are arthropod steroid hormones that are mainly responsible for molting (ecdysis), development and, to a lesser extent, reproduction; examples of ecdysteroids include ecdysone, 20-hydroxyecdysone (ecdysterone), turkesterone and 2-deoxyecdysone.
 These compounds are synthesized in arthropods from dietary cholesterol via the Halloween family of cytochrome P450 enzymes.

 Compounds with ecdysteroid activity in arthropods are not only produced by these animals (zooecdysteroids).
-Phytoecdysteroids also appear in many plants mostly as a protection agents (toxins or antifeedants) against herbivore insects.
-Fungi also produce a handful of mycoecdysteroids.
+Phytoecdysteroids appear in many plants, mostly as protection agents (toxins or antifeedants) against herbivorous insects.
+Fungi produce a handful of mycoecdysteroids.
 In addition, synthetic ecdysteroid pesticides such as methoxyfenozide have been produced.

-Mammals

-Ecdysterone has been tested on mammals due to the interest in its potential hypertrophic effect.
-It has been found to increase hypertrophy in rats at a similar level to some anabolic androgenic steroids and SARMs.
-This is proposed to be through increase of Calcium leading to activation of Akt and protein synthesis in skeletal muscles.
-A newer study points to estrogen receptor beta.

-20-hydroxyecdysone is a human drug candidate.
+Supposed dietary supplements

+Extracts of A. turkestanica, including ecdysteroid, are marketed on the Internet with the presumption they are useful as bodybuilding supplements.
+A. turkestanica contains ecdysteroid derivatives, such as turkesterone, although these compounds have no proven anabolic effects on muscle in mammals, and no approval as a drug in any country.